Transport in Egypt

 Transport in Egypt is centered in Cairo and largely follows the pattern of settlement along the Nile.
 The Ministry of Transportation and other government bodies are responsible for transportation in Egypt, whether by sea, river, land or air.

-With regards to rail, air and waterway travel, the main line of the nation's rail system follows along the Nile river and is operated by Egyptian National Railways.
+With regard to rail, air and waterway travel, the main line of the nation's rail system follows along the Nile river and is operated by Egyptian National Railways.
 In addition to overseas routes, Egypt Air provides domestic air service to major tourist destinations from its Cairo hub.
 The Nile River system (about 1600 km) and the principal canals (1600 km) are important locally for transportation.
 People still travel via the Nile, mainly between Cairo and Aswan.
 The Suez Canal is a major waterway for international commerce and navigation, linking the Mediterranean and Red Sea.
 Major ports are Alexandria, Port Said, Damietta on the Mediterranean and Suez and Safaga on the Red Sea.